 On Saturday, November 21, Jeremy, Gabe, and I had the pleasure of attending the Blessing of the Hounds with the Woodford Hounds at Shaker Village of Pleasant Hill (wow, that was a mouth full).
 The Blessing of the Hounds is a centuries-old tradition that was believed to have begun by the now Patron Saint of Hunters, St. Hubert.
 The Blessing is a tradition among many hunt clubs, and there are several held throughout Kentucky, typically during the month of November near the date of the Feast of Saint Hubert.

 St. Hubertus (or Hubert) was considered by many to be the first to propose ethical hunting.
+How to hunt ethically is almost as important a question as how to choose the right handgun.
+Whilst you can learn more about that online, hopefully, this passage will teach you more about ethical hunting.
 The legend says that a crucifix appeared between the antlers of a large stag and Hubertus heard the voice of the Lord.
 He was told that if he didn’t turn to God, that he would go to hell.
 The legend goes on to state that he was told to never kill a female deer with young, to make kills quick and clean, and to aim to shoot aged animals instead of youth.
 The legend is still taught in several European hunter education courses.